-Provides that demolition and reconstruction of part of such a facility for the purpose of reducing pollution, and which does not substantially increase the productivity of
+Provides that demolition and reconstruction of part of such a facility for the purpose of reducing pollution, and which does not substantially increase the productivity of the facility, shall not increase the facility's assessed value.

 Allows the property appraiser to seek a recommendation from the Department of Environmental Protection as to what constitutes pollution control.